Wednesday, November 11, 2015

 Head – 2.0 out of 3 mugs

-The Head is medium height and frothy.
-The foam is smaller than I typically see for a root beer yet they last surprisingly long.
+The Head of the root beer is of medium height and frothy.
+The foam is smaller in size compared to what I typically observe for a root beer, but it surprisingly maintains its volume for an extended period.

 Zip – 1.75 out of 3 mugs (Docked 0.5 for excessive sodium)